devkine/godot-csharp-voxel-greedy/README.md

 ## Overview

 This project provides a clean, heavily optimized base for building voxel games in Godot.
-It includes a configurable chunk-based world system, async chunk generation, block placement and destruction, greedy meshing, and texture atlas support.
+It includes a configurable chunk-based world system, async chunk generation, block placement and destruction, greedy meshing, texture atlas support, and **Jolt Physics** integration.
 The project also makes heavy use of **Godot's RenderingServer** for better performance, helping the voxel world run fast and feel smooth during gameplay.
 It also supports high chunk render distances, with view distances of **25+ chunks** for large-scale horizon-style voxel rendering.